minireference/noBSstats/notebooks/README.md

 ### 2.7 Random variable generation
 How can we use computers to generation observations from random variables?
-In this notebooks, we'll describe some practical techniques for generating observations from any probability distribution.
+In this notebooks, we'll describe some practical techniques for generating observations from any probability distribution, and develop math tools to verify that the random generation process is workin as expected.

 - View notebook: [27_random_var_generation.ipynb](./27_random_var_generation.ipynb)
 - Binder link: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/minireference/noBSstatsnotebooks/main?labpath=notebooks%2F27_random_var_generation.ipynb)